Generalised Taft algebras and pairs in involution: Generalised Taft algebras

 \section{Generalised Taft algebras}

 The strategy behind defining generalised Taft algebras is as follows.
 Fix a finite cyclic group $G$.
-Choose a Yetter-Drinfeld module $V$ over the group algebra $kG$ whose braiding $\sigma:V\otimes V \rightarrow V \otimes V$ is subject to certain relations.
-The bosonisation of the Nichols algebra $\mathcal B(V)$ of $V$ along $kG$ yields a Hopf algebra structure on the vector space $\mathcal B(V) \otimes kG$.
+Choose a \YetterDrinfeld module $V$ over the group algebra $\k \!
+G$ whose braiding is subject to certain relations.
+The bosonisation of the Nichols algebra of $V$ along $\k \!
+G$ yields another Hopf algebra.
 This will be referred to as the coopposite of a generalised Taft algebra, see Definition \ref{def: GTA}.
-A presentation in terms of generators and relations is given in Theorem \ref{thm: GTAGenerators}.
+A presentation in terms of generators and relations is obtained in Theorem \ref{thm: GTAGenerators}.